Large values of cusp forms on GL(n): Outline of proofs

 \subsubsection{Sketch of proof of Theorem \ref{general tau} for general $G$}

 A spherical Whittaker function with infinitesimal character $\nu$ is a constant multiple of the oscillatory integral

 where $a\in A$.
-See \S\ref{sec:f} for the notation used in the above expression.
+See \S\ref{sec:f} for the notation used in the above expression, and Lemma~\ref{c-o-v}.
 The size of the $\delta(a)^{1/2}$ factor is easy to determine; that of the oscillatory integral is more subtle, for the phase function depends on both parameters $\nu$ and $a$.

-The method of stationary phase states that the asymptotic of this integral is determined by the critical set of the phase function $B(H_\nu, H({\sf w}u))-\ell_1(aua^{-1})$ measuring the interaction of the Iwasawa projection $H({\sf w}u)$ (tested by $\nu$) with non-degenerate characters $u\mapsto e^{2\pi i\ell_1(aua^{-1})}$.
+The method of stationary phase states that the asymptotic of this integral is determined by the critical set of the phase function $B(H_\nu, H({\sf w}u))-\ell_1(aua^{-1})$ measuring the interaction of the Iwasawa projection $H({\sf w}u)$ (tested by $\nu$) with characters $u\mapsto e^{i\ell_1(aua^{-1})}$.
 If there are no critical points, then the integral decays rapidly, overwhelming the polynomial growth of $\delta(a)^{1/2}$.
 If there do exist critical points, then the asymptotic size of the above integral is governed by local contributions around each one.
-A non-degenerate critical point makes a contribution of size $t^{-\dim U/2}$.
+A non-degenerate critical point makes a contribution $t^{-\dim U/2}$ to the size of $W_{t\nu}(ta)$.
 A degenerate critical point will make a larger contribution, of size $t^{-\dim U/2 +\beta}$ for a certain rational number $\beta$ which is a numerical invariant of the degeneracy.

-To prove Theorem \ref{general tau} we show in \S\ref{non-deg-phase} that for every $\nu$ there exists $a$ such that the above phase function admits non-degenerate critical points whose local contributions do not cancel.
-For this, we follow the approach of Duistermaat \cite{Duistermaat:oscillatory} and H\"ormander \cite{Hormander:FIO-I}, as suggested to us by Simon Marshall.
-Now, in standard presentations in the FIO literature, the emphasize is on upper bounds for $L^p$ estimates, so the symbol is chosen to be transverse to the Lagrangian $\Lambda$.
-For our purpose of establishing a lower bound we make the opposite choice of a symbol which is tangent to $\Lambda$.
-The modified phase $B(H_\nu, H({\sf w}u))-\ell_1(aua^{-1})- \langle\xi,a\rangle$ is then Morse-Bott.
+To prove Theorem \ref{general tau} we show in \S\ref{non-deg-phase} that for every $\nu$ there exists $a$ such that the above phase function admits critical points whose local contributions do not cancel.
+For this, we adapt the method of H\"ormander~\cite{Hormander:FIO-I,Duistermaat:oscillatory} in the theory of Fourier integral operators as follows.
+To obtain upper bound estimates for the operators, the symbol is traditionally chosen to be transverse to the Lagrangian $\Lambda$.
+However for our purpose of establishing a lower bound we make the opposite choice of a symbol which is tangent to $\Lambda$, and then the modified phase $B(H_\nu, H({\sf w}u))-\ell_1(aua^{-1})- \langle\xi,a\rangle$ is a Morse-Bott function in the variables $(a,u)$.
 This produces a {\it lower bound} (not necessarily sharp, since at degeneracies the lower bound could be stronger) on the oscillatory integral of size $t^{-\dim U/2}$.
-When the size of half-density $\delta(a)^{1/2}$ is taken into account, this yields the exponent $c(n)$.
+When the size of half-density $\delta(a)^{1/2}$ is taken into account, this yields the exponent $c(G)$.